owntracks/booklet/docs/tech/json.md

 * `clientpkcs` Name of the client pkcs12 file _(iOS/string)_
 * `cmd` Respond to cmd messages _(iOS,Android/boolean)_
 * `connectionTimeoutSeconds` (default 30) TCP timeout for establishing a connection to the MQTT / HTTP broker, _(Android/int)_
+* `days` Number of days to keep locations stored locally.
+0 means no local keeping of locations.
+A negative number indicates to use the `positions` value.
+Defaults to -1 for backward compatibility. _(iOS/integer/days)_
 * `debugLog` (default false) whether or not debug logs should be shown in the log viewer / exporter activity _(Android/bool)_
 * `deviceId` id of the device used for `pubTopicBase` and `clientId` construction.
 Defaults to the os name of the device  _(iOS,Android/string)_
 * `downgrade` battery level below which to downgrade monitoring from move mode _(iOS/integer/percent/optional)_